Leyburn Airfield

 Leyburn Airfield is a former Royal Australian Air Force station located in Leyburn, Queensland.
 It was built in 1942 and operated until the end of World War II.
+The airfield is located 37 kilometres from Toowoomba in the Darling Downs region of southeast Queensland.

 History

 In March 1942, the construction of Leyburn Airfield was proposed.
 The Australian War Cabinet approved work to commence on 8 May 1942.
 The construction of Leyburn Airfield followed the beginning of World War II, built to facilitate US heavy bombers in event of a Japanese invasion.
 This was done in the wake of the Battle of the Coral Sea.
-The airfield is located 37 kilometres from Toowoomba in the Darling Downs region of southeast Queensland.

 Construction

 All of Leyburn Airfield's facilities had been completed by April 1943, with a total infrastructure of buildings and services able to cater for 450 personnel.
 Leyburn Airfield post-war operated as an airbase for multiple RAAF squadrons until 200 Flight RAAF disbanded at the airfield in December 1945, resulting in the airfield's desertion.

 In 1943, the airfield only operated 2 sealed runways installed in the Darling Downs countryside, and by July, was on a list of 17 unoccupied aerodromes situated within Queensland.
 The government intended to utilisation taxiways into hideout areas.
 Out of the 16 that had been partly constructed, all were eventually abandoned.
 The northern ends of the two runways were connected by a sealed taxiway at an estimated width of 15.2m, which could accommodate a variety of aircraft despite its initial purpose of servicing only heavy bomber planes.